-Net OPEB Asset: At June 30, 2019, the Board reported an asset for the DIPNC of \$419 for its proportionate share of the collective net DIPNC asset.
-The net DIPNC asset was measured as of June 30, 2018.
-The total DIPNC asset used to calculate the net DIPNC asset was determined by an actuarial valuation as of December 31, 2017, and update procedures were used to roll forward the total DIPNC asset to June 30, 2018 and June 30, 2019.
 The Board's proportion of the net DIPNC asset was based on the present value of future salaries for the Board relative to the present value of future salaries for all participating employers, actuarially-determined.
-As of June 30, 2019, the Board's proportion was 0.00138%, compared to 0.00136% as of June 30, 2018.
+As of June 30, 2020, the Board's proportion was 0.00134%, compared to 0.00138% as of June 30, 2019.